bryanlie/TechJourney.github.io/about.md

 permalink: /about/
 ---

-I am a data scientist.
+I am a mathematician and data scientist, I am also interested in Finance.

 ### More Information